argoproj/argo-workflows/docs/cli/argo.md

 ### Options

 ```
       --argo-http                      If true, use the HTTP client.
-Defaults to the ARGO_HTTP environment variable.
+Defaults to the ARGO_HTTP1 environment variable.
       --argo-path string               An path to use with HTTP client (e.g. due to BASE_HREF).
 Defaults to the ARGO_BASE_HREF environment variable.
   -s, --argo-server host:port          API server host:port. e.g. localhost:2746.
 Defaults to the ARGO_SERVER environment variable.
       --as string                      Username to impersonate for the operation